ADesprets/apic-users-mgmt/README.md

 The concepts behind user management are simple in IBM API Connect.
 It mixes the standard notion of Role Base Access Control and the notion of users defined in a user registry.
 Users are split in three levels, users with responsibilities on the API Cloud Management, on the provider organisations and the consumer organisations.
 It also implements a very important notion of what we call *Delegated model*.
 This approach allows to better control users and their responsibilities.
 A user (admin1) can delegate responsibilities to another user (user1), but admin1 does not have user1's responsibilities or access (or view).
-Ths allows is a very good basis on the principle found in GDPR, the need-to-know basis.
+This allows is a very good basis on the principle found in GDPR, the need-to-know basis.

 Below the overall important concepts for user management.
 ![APIC concepts](./images/apic-concepts.png "APIC concepts")